dmbarbour/glas/docs/ExtensibleNamespaces.md

 * *Import Lists.* Be more precise about what you're grabbing.
 * *Qualified Imports.* Consider hierarchical namespaces.
 * *Move and Combine.* Move at least one definition, then combine via override.
 Use when both symbols have the same contextual purpose.
+Override in general can be modeled in terms of moving the original 'foo' to 'prior_foo'.
 * *Erase.* Can erase the conflicting definition from the sources you don't want.
 Implemented as move then hide.
 * *Rename and Separate.* Rename at least one definition.
 Use when symbols conflict due to reuse of words in multiple contexts.